 Which Seeds Should You Start Indoors?

-A lot of seeds can be started indoors, but some are better off being sown directly into the garden.
+You can start many seeds indoors, but some are better off being sown directly into the garden.
 Some crops, such as root vegetables, do not transplant well and should be started outdoors.
 Tomatoes and peppers, on the other hand, can tolerate being transplanted and are typically started indoors.
-Consult our table, below, to see where other crops are commonly started.
+Consult our table below to see where other crops are commonly started.

 When Should You Start Seeds Indoors?

 For most crops, you should start seeds indoors about 6–8 weeks before your last spring frost date.
 This gives the plants plenty of time to grow large and healthy enough to survive their eventual transplanting to the garden.
 Consult our Planting Calendar to see the best time to start seeds in your area.

 When seedlings have grown too large for their seed trays or starter pots, it’s time to transplant.
 If it’s not yet warm enough to plant outdoors, transplant the seedlings to larger plastic or peat pots indoors and continue care.
 If outdoor conditions allow, start hardening off your seedlings approximately one week before your last frost date, then transplant them into the garden.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace your doctor’s advice.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.